2023 Community Connectedness Grants

 Eligible Indigenous and local governments who are working in partnership with their health authority and other sectors and who are interested in applying should read the application guidelines thoroughly.

-Projects will be assessed on the eligibility of applicant and proposed expenses, and connection between project activities and objectives stated in the application guide.
-PlanH grants will not support work or projects that exploit any individual or groups.
+Projects will be assessed on the eligibility of the applicant and proposed expenses, and the connection between project activities and objectives stated in the application guide.
+PlanH grants will not support work or projects that exploit any individual or group.

 The Community Connectedness grant stream supports projects that:

 Identification of key partners and stakeholders is required.
 Applications that demonstrate collaborative relationships with multiple organizations are in place will be prioritized.
 Additional partners and collaborations may be further developed as part of the project.

 Project Learning & Reflection Process

 Community Connectedness grant recipients may request an onboarding and/or strategy call at any time.
 However, these calls are not required.

 All grant recipients will be required to complete a final report at the end of the project.
 The questions in the final report are similar to the application form.
 Final report templates will be emailed to all successful grant recipients in September.
 You can find examples of final reports from previous years on the PlanH Grants FAQ.

 Our team is committed to incorporating culturally safe practices into our evaluation approaches.
 We will strive to co-create relevant learning and reflection tools in partnership with communities whenever possible.